-Mission: Queens College prepares students to become leaders of our global society by offering a rigorous education in the liberal arts and sciences under the guidance of a faculty dedicated to both teaching and scholarship.
+Mission: Queens College prepares students to become leaders in our global society by offering a rigorous education in the liberal arts and sciences under the guidance of a faculty dedicated to both teaching and scholarship.

 Accreditation: State of New York and the Middle States Association of Colleges and Secondary Schools, American Association of Colleges for Teacher Education, and Council for the Accreditation of Educator Preparation

-New York State GED recipients must earn a score of 3500 or better on the equivalency exam and corresponding high school units.
+Admission Requirements: Undergraduate admission is based on high school grades, academic program, and SAT or ACT scores.
+New York State GED recipients must earn a score of 350 or better on the equivalency exam and corresponding high school units.

-Tuition: For New York State residents, yearly tuition is $6,530 for undergraduates and $10,450 for graduate students.
-For out-of-state and international students, tuition is $580 per credit for undergraduates and $805 per credit for graduate students.
+Tuition: For New York State residents, yearly tuition is $6,730 for undergraduates and $10,770 for graduate students.
+For out-of-state and international students, tuition is $600 per credit for undergraduates and $830 per credit for graduate students.

 Financial Aid: More than 60% of the College’s students receive need-based financial aid in some form: scholarships, work-study, or loans.

-Alumni: Over 150,000 students since the first class graduated in 1941
+Alumni: Over 150,000 since the first class graduated in 1941

-Eighty years of building futures
+Over 80 years of building futures

 Queens College opens doors to a world of ideas and career possibilities.
 We are recognized nationally for our liberal arts and sciences offerings and our world-class faculty.
-Add to this honors programs; opportunities to learn outside the classroom; a beautiful, 80-acre tree-lined campus; and exceptionally affordable tuition, and you have an educational experience second to none.
+Add to this honors programs, opportunities to learn outside the classroom, a beautiful 80-acre tree-lined campus, and exceptionally affordable tuition, and you have an educational experience second to none.

-We offer undergraduate majors in over 60 fields of study, including the Arts, Education, Music, Business, Science, and Social Sciences.
+We offer undergraduate majors in over 60 fields of study, including the arts, education, music, business, science, and social sciences.

 Realizing your academic potential